1% For The Planet

 All of our plans include 1 hour of support which includes:

-Our second and third plans offer allotted hours of modifications.
+Our Standard and Advanced Plans offer allotted hours of modifications.
 These include:

 It is possible to maintain your own website and run into zero problems along the way… but that, unfortunately, rarely happens.
 WordPress and plug-in updates can cause errors and conflicts that will break the way your site displays or functions, which can be disastrous.

 Getting around to doing your own website maintenance is no small task, either.
-Most of the time it never gets to the top of the to-do list before a site has gotten out of hand and become a huge headache.
+Most of the time it never gets to the top of the to-do list before a site has gotten out of hand, becomes a huge headache, or simply breaks.

 If the DIY approach is something you would like to pursue, we have a few resources for you below.